Projecting images on a wall is pretty straightforward — all you need is a good projector.

 But if you are looking for a fun, creative way of projecting an image on a wall without a projector, you can do it by merely using a flashlight or your smartphone.

 Building a personal projector is a fun way to creatively engage your mind.
 And you can perform the task alone or invite a group of friends to help you get the job done.

 Yes, a DIY projector is not perfect, and it may not produce an ideal image.
 However, you can use it to project an image on a wall during birthday parties and Halloween.

-Now you know how to project an image on a wall without a projector, will you cast your next image using a flashlight or your smartphone?
+Now that you know how to project an image on a wall without a projector, will you cast your next image using a flashlight or smartphone?

 Vance is a dad, former software engineer, and tech lover.
 Knowing how a computer works becomes handy when he builds Pointer Clicker.
 His quest is to make tech more accessible for non-techie users.
 When not working with his team, you can find him caring for his son and gaming.